chaijs/chai-change/README.md

 ## Plug In

-If you are using `chai-spies` in the browser, there is nothing you need to do.
+If you are using `chai-changes` in the browser, there is nothing you need to do.

 If you are using node, you just need to tell `chai` about the plugin: